bkgoodman/speakbot2/README.md

 Create your bot in app, and configure as a "Slash Command".
 Just give it the URL where Slack can reach a running Speechbot

+`NotifyChannel` is the chanel identifier if you want speak commands logged to a Slack channel